Introduction

 Deterrence and Patient Education

-• Massaging their legs themselves or by someone else
+- Massaging their legs themselves or by someone else

-• Using heating pads or a warm bath to warm the legs
+- Using heating pads or a warm bath to warm the legs

-• Avoidance of medicines that can make RLS worse
+- Avoidance of medicines that can make RLS worse

-• Activities that keep their minds alert during the day, e.g., crossword puzzles
+- Activities that keep their minds alert during the day, eg, crossword puzzles

-• Moderate regular exercise
+- Moderate regular exercise

 Pearls and Other Issues

-With prolonged dopamine agonists use, the symptoms may increase in severity despite appropriate treatment.
-There may be a requirement for an increase in the dose, with earlier onset of symptoms, spreading to unaffected parts, and shorter duration of action of the medication.
+With prolonged use of dopamine agonists, symptoms may increase in severity despite appropriate treatment.
+An increase in the dose may be required, with earlier onset of symptoms, spreading to unaffected parts, and shorter duration of action of the medication.
 This is known as augmentation.
+Restless leg syndrome may gradually worsen with age.
+The progression is slower in patients with the disease's idiopathic form than in those who have an associated medical condition.

 Enhancing Healthcare Team Outcomes

+The diagnosis and management of restless leg syndrome are complex.
+The condition can be disabling and is best managed by an interprofessional team that includes a nurse practitioner, neurologist, internist, physical therapist, and primary care provider.
 The primary care provider should emphasize the importance of good sleep hygiene.
 The patient should be discouraged from consuming alcohol and caffeinated beverages.
 The physical therapist should educate the patient on the types of exercise that can be done while in bed.
 Since many patients develop anxiety and depression, a mental health nurse should be consulted.
 The pharmacist should educate the patient on the types of drugs used to treat restless leg syndrome and their potential adverse effects.
+While many drugs are used to treat this disorder, none is superior to other classes.
+Plus, these drugs are not reliable or consistent in their efficacy.
+Relapses are common.
+More importantly, many patients develop adverse reactions to the drug, and non-compliance is a major problem in the long run.
+Overall, the quality of life of patients with RLS is poor.[26]
+To prevent this disorder's high morbidity, close communication between the team members is vital to ensure that the patient is receiving optimal care and support.

 References